rapidminer/gradle-plugin-rapidminer-code-quality/README.md

 ## Introduction
-The 'rapidminer-code-quality' plugin is designed to add tasks for automatic code quality checks.
+The 'rapidminer-code-quality' plugin is designed to add tasks for automatic code quality checks at RapidMiner.
 The plugin ships with preconfigured configuration files which are used by default.
+The plugin depends on other plugins (e.g. the Eclipse plugin, the Java plugin, etc.) to be configured correctly.
+Therefore it should be applied after only after all other plugins have been applied.

 ## How to use
 	buildscript {